MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-powershell.md

 4. Import the [network controller](sdn-controller.md#import-the-template), [SLB](sdn-slb.md#import-the-service-template), and [RAS gateway](sdn-gateway.md#import-the-service-template) templates into the VMM library.
 5. [Set up Active Directory security groups](sdn-controller.md#set-up-active-directory-groups).
 One for network controller management, and another for network controller clients.
 Each group will need at least one user account in it.
 6. [Set up a VMM library share](sdn-controller.md#create-a-library-share-for-logging).You can have an optional library file share for keeping diagnostic logs.
 This library share will be accessed by the network controller to store diagnostics information throughout its lifetime.
 7. [Set up a dedicated VMM host group](sdn-controller.md#set-up-host-groups) for all SDN Hyper-V hosts.
-Note that hosts must be running the latest version of Windows Server 2016, and have the Hyper-V role enabled.
+Note that hosts must be running the latest version of applicable Windows Server, and have the Hyper-V role enabled.
 8. [Set up a certificate](sdn-controller.md#set-up-the-security-certificates).
 You need an SSL certificate for HTTPS communications between VMM and the network controller.
 9. [Download](https://github.com/manishmsft/SDN/tree/master/VMM/VMM%20SDN%20Express) and run the SDN scripts.
 There are three scripts: